Svancara/FinDogAI/docs/prd/epic-2-core-data-management-business-setup.md

 4. "Add Team Member" opens an "Invite Member" dialog
 5. Invite form fields: email (optional), role select: representative | teamMember; after the invite is redeemed, the owner can set name/hourlyRate on the team member resource
 6. On "Create Invite", a Cloud Function creates `/tenants/{tenantId}/invites/{inviteId}` and returns a single-use code/link (TTL; single-use)
-7. Upon invite redemption, membership is created at `/tenants/{tenantId}/members/{uid}` with selected role and `status: 'active'`; a team member resource is created at `/tenants/{tenantId}/teamMembers/{teamMemberId}` with `teamMemberNumber` and `authUserId: uid`
+7. Upon invite redemption, membership is created at `/tenants/{tenantId}/members/{uid}` with selected role and `status: 'active'`; a team member resource is created at `/tenants/{tenantId}/teamMembers/{teamMemberId}` with `teamMemberNumber` and `authUserId: uid`, with initial createdBy from the inviting owner's identity
-8. Edit team member updates: name, hourlyRate, updatedAt, updatedBy (role is managed on the membership and editable by owners only; team member #1 cannot change their owner status)
+8. Edit team member updates: name, hourlyRate, updatedAt, updatedBy: {uid, memberNumber, displayName} (role is managed on the membership and editable by owners only; team member #1 cannot change their owner status)
 9. Delete team member removes the resource document; membership removal is a separate owner-only action (not implied by resource deletion)
 10. **Owner protection:** Team member #1 cannot be deleted - delete button hidden/disabled with tooltip: "Business owner (Member #1) cannot be deleted"
 11. Non-owner team member deletion shows confirmation: "Delete [teamMemberNumber] Name?
 This cannot be undone."